SamLB9/SamLB9/README.md

 - 🎓 MSc in Artificial Intelligence @ University of Edinburgh
 - 🚀 Co-founder & CTO at JEC — Matching student consultants and Experts with SMEs
-- 💼 Actively seeking full-time opportunities in the US or Israel from **September 2025** (sponsorship needed to work in the US)
+- 💼 Actively seeking full-time opportunities in the US or Israel starting September 2025 as a Data Scientist or AI Engineer.
+(Sponsorship required for US-based roles.)

 ---